Simphiwe06/SIMMBU262_FTOW2306_GroupA_SimphiweMbuli_IWA2/README.md

-# JavaScript Fundamentals Knowledge Check Repository
+# JavaScript Fundamentals Knowledge Check

 This repository serves as a compilation of responses to questions centered around Module 2: What is JavaScript?.
 It provides a platform for documenting and sharing insights gained from the module.